Best Piano Brands in the World

 In a world of German machines (now we sound like a movie trailer), there is a rare and stunning jewel – an American piano recognized among the world’s best.
 But let’s start from the beginning.

 Heinrich Steinweg built his first piano in the kitchen of his village house in Germany.
 This piano is now at the Metropolitan Museum of Art in New York.
 The family immigrated to the United States in 1850, and in 1853, Steinweg & Sons was founded on the lower West Side of Manhattan.
 They were building square pianos.
 Soon after that, Heinrich decided to Americanize the name to Steinway & Sons.
-The business was growing fast, and in 1857 first Art case piano was built with a highly ornate carved body and legs.
-In 1859 Steinway patented his cross-stringing – where bass strings go under the shorter strings at an angle – which imbued Steinway pianos with their inimitable resonance and sound.
-In 1867 Steinway became the first American piano manufacturer to receive the Gold Medal of Honor at the Paris piano exhibition.
-By 1871 Steinway was making one piano per hour.
+The business was growing fast, and in 1857, the first Art case piano was built with a highly ornate carved body and legs.
+In 1859, Steinway patented his cross-stringing – where bass strings go under the shorter strings at an angle – which imbued Steinway pianos with their inimitable resonance and sound.
+In 1867, Steinway became the first American piano manufacturer to receive the Gold Medal of Honor at the Paris Piano Exhibition.
+By 1871, Steinway was making one piano per hour.
 With its astonishing rise in market share, the Steinway family opened the Hamburg factory in Germany in 1904 in addition to the New York factory.
 The two factories work in parallel these days.

 9. Shigeru Kawai

 Among the leading piano brands of the world, Japan has two names that are on par with their counterparts: Kawai and Yamaha.
 Let’s start with Kawai.
-Known for its obsession with details and craftsmanship Kawai is considered one of the best brands in the world.
-Within Kawai’s lineup of fantastic instruments, Shigeru Kawai is the best.
+Known for its obsession with details and craftsmanship, Kawai is considered one of the best brands in the world.
+Shigeru Kawai is the best among Kawai’s lineup of fantastic instruments.
 As piano makers go, Kawai represents the famous Japanese perfectionism and graceful execution.
 Without a doubt, Shigeru Kawai is the best Japanese piano on the world’s stage.
 This flagship concert grand is built by a team of Master Piano Artisans – the highest level of piano craftsmanship in Japan.
-Like piano Samurai these specialists have technical and musical training so that each detail is part of the wholesome, harmonious, and sublime instrument.
+Like piano Samurai, these specialists have technical and musical training so that each detail is part of the wholesome, harmonious, and sublime instrument.
 The rarest of premium mahogany, spruce, and maple is used in the creation of Shigeru Kawai, and many leading pianists are endorsing the instrument with great passion and enthusiasm.
 While most of Kawai’s piano range is traditional ebony pianos, it also holds its own among brands producing art case luxury pianos.
 With a crystal CR40 piano, they have built a luxury piano among the world’s best.
 With a price tag of $261,000, this is a treasure to behold; only three are made yearly.
 Kawai raised the bar even higher with the super limited edition CR-1M.
 The price tag is close to $800,000 and is build-to-order.
 For his crystal piano with polished metal elements that reflect the rainbows of colors, Kawai created a unique semi-order system.
 The customization list provides options, and all required fields are marked.
 The interested party can fill out the form and add desired customizations.
 In a few days, the piano maker will email the quote, and thus the process begins.
-Since 1927 Kawai has produced Japan’s ultimate instruments, one can rest assured that Kawai branded piano will be a prized possession.
+Since 1927, Kawai has produced Japan’s ultimate instruments, and one can rest assured that Kawai branded piano will be a prized possession.

 10. Yamaha